 - Best hotel in Yaletown: Opus Hotel.
 A hip boutique hotel located in the heart of Yaletown with stylish rooms inspired by pop-deco art and vibrant colours.

-- Best Airbnb: Breathtaking view apartment.
-Bright and modern space located in a quiet area of Yaletown.
-Walking distance to many restaurants, cafes and the False Creek seawall.
+- Best B&B: Beautiful Unit With Large Balcony.
+A bright and modern space with a large patio.
+Walking distance to many restaurants, cafes, David Lam Park and the False Creek seawall.

 Davie Street is a fun and vibrant neighbourhood in the downtown core that is LGBTQ friendly.
 Some of the sidewalks are coloured with rainbow stripes and the street is filled with bars, nightclubs and restaurants.
 A disadvantage of staying here is that it can be noisy since you are close to many late-night joints.

-- Best hotel: N/A - we recommend staying in an Airbnb in this area
+- Best hotel: N/A - we recommend staying in a B&B in this area

 Coal Harbour is located in the north of downtown and to the east of Stanley Park.
 This area is great if you're looking for luxury shopping, fine-dining restaurants and easy access to the seawall and Stanley Park.
 Disadvantages of staying here are that it lacks creative energy and can feel a bit corporate when you're not on the shoreline.

 - Best luxury hotel in Coal Harbour: Fairmont Pacific Rim.
 A stylish luxury hotel, named one of the 20 Best International Hotels for Business by Conde Nast.
 On the main floor you will find Lobby Bar, one of the best cocktail bars in Vancouver and on the second floor, The Botanist, one of the best fine dining restaurants known for its pacific-northwest cuisine.